 Tips on Where to Search for Caregivers

 Most live-in caregivers are found through word of mouth.
 Begin your search by sharing your job description with everyone you know: extended family, friends, neighbors, places of worship, book clubs, Facebook, and your other social networks.
-It can be helpful to create a flyer to pass around as you attend your family members events at Special Olympics, community centers, or other community activities.
+It can be helpful to create a flyer to pass around as you attend your family member's events at Special Olympics, community centers, or other community activities.
 Does your family member have a job coach or attend a day center?
-These can be valuable resource for you.
+These can be valuable resources for you.
 Some families post ads on neighborhood news sites or Craigslist.
 Some families post on job sites like Indeed.com or Care.com.
 You can also share your opportunity with your local home healthcare agencies.